The Hitch-Hiker (radio play): Plot

-The play ends with Adams expressing a new-found determination to find the hitch-hiker: "Somewhere I will know who he is – and who I am."
+As the radio play ends, Adams is gravely concerned at not being able to find the hitch-hiker again after his call home:

 Background

 Immediately after their marriage in October 1939, Lucille Fletcher and Bernard Herrmann left New York for Hollywood, where Herrmann was to begin work on the score of Orson Welles's first feature film, Citizen Kane.
 They traveled cross-country several times by air and by train; but their most memorable trip was made in 1940, with Herrmann driving their Packard convertible.
 Fletcher saw "an odd-looking man, first on the Brooklyn Bridge and then on the Pulaski Skyway.
 We never saw him again.
 However, I didn't quite know what to do with the idea until a year later, when … I conceived the idea of doing it as a ghost story."

 "The Hitch-Hiker was written for Orson Welles in the days when he was one of the master producers and actors in radio," Fletcher wrote in her preface to the published version of the radio play, which adapts it for the stage.
 "It was designed to provide a vehicle not only for his famous voice but for the original techniques of sound which became associated with his radio presentations. … Orson Welles and his group of Mercury Players made of this script a haunting study of the supernatural, which can still raise hackles along my own spine."

 The music for The Hitch-Hiker – called "one of Herrmann's most chilling scores" by biographer Steven C. Smith – was used in all four radio presentations.
 It was also re-recorded as stock music that can be heard (usually uncredited) on the soundtracks of several CBS television series, including the 1960 Twilight Zone adaptation of The Hitch-Hiker.
 Herrmann's score (CBS Music Library VIII 56-D-1) is in the UCLA Music Library Special Collections.

 "We really shared that story together," Fletcher said in a 1988 interview about Bernard Herrmann.
 "He was very interested in that story so he had to write the music for it."